 [Rhineland, 1922] We have ended our story when Chiara and John leave home for the United States with the majority of the AFG soldiers.
 Most Americans, including President Harding, would have preferred to recall all American troops from the Rhine.
-They did not want the United States to get involved in an international conflict just because the League of Nations said so, and they did not want to see AFG soldiers being dragged into a conflict between French troops and German civilians.
+They did not want the United States to get involved in an international conflict just because the League of Nations said so, and they wanted to avoid seeing AFG soldiers being dragged into a conflict between French troops and German civilians.

 Eventually, in January 1923, Congress decided to reduce all American troops.
 A couple of days later, French and Belgian troops occupied the Ruhr area.
 On January 24, 1923, the American flag was lowered from the historic Fortress Ehrenbreitstein and the last American forces departed from Germany.
 General Allen gave his final speech, probably with worries: “With deep affection in our hearts for our Allies and sympathy for our former foes, our highest ambition has been to act with such justice towards all as would insure a lasting peace in Europe.”

 The departing American soldiers took the blessings of many Germans with them.
 As an American officer wrote: “One could but reflect that the departing soldiers would probably meet with no such cordiality upon their arrival in their own country.”
 He was to be proven right.
 The return of the last of the doughboys drew no acclaim in the United States.